What is MQTT? A Complete Guide for Beginners

 MQTT vs. HTTP: Why Choose MQTT for IoT?

 While HTTP is the backbone of the web, it is often too heavy and inefficient for IoT.
 Its request-response, high-overhead nature is not suited for resource-constrained devices or real-time data streaming.
 MQTT was designed from the ground up to solve these problems.
-It uses a persistent connection, has a tiny message header, and its pub-sub model eliminates the need for constant polling, saving battery life and bandwidth.
+It uses a persistent connection, has a tiny message header (as small as 2 bytes), and its pub-sub model eliminates the need for constant polling, saving battery life and bandwidth by orders of magnitude.

 - Read our detailed breakdown of the differences in our MQTT vs. HTTP for IoT article.